Known as Formula 51 in the United States

 Intriguingly, Rotten Tomatoes

 indicates that more top critics appreciated the film than regular critics, with averages of 50% and 26% being given respectively.
-The film flopped however, recovering only about half it's $27 million budget.
+However, the film flopped in theatres, recovering only about half it's $27 million budget.
+Turned out it was Better on DVD

 This film contains examples of: